defisym/OpenFusionExamples/Extensions/NeoStr/ToInstall/Files/Help/NeoStr/NeoStr.md

 - App Display String at NewLine

 - Render
+  - Render
     - *render is delayed to display routine, or expression that need render result, you can force it here*

   - Change Render Size
     - *resize object during runtime*
-- Change Render Options
+  - Change Visible Ration
     - *let character be displayed gradually, displayed char / total char, 1.0 -> display all*
     - *include alpha: E.g., 10 chars*
       - *not included: 5 / 10 = 0.5, display 5 chars*
       - *included: (4 * 255 + 125) / 10 * 255 = 0.45, display 4 char, last with 50% extra transparency*
+  - Change Tag Callback Index
+    - *only index lager than this will be triggered*

   - Force Redraw
     - *if no change, last render result will be used, this action will force redraw even not change*
   - Force Redraw Global ICon
     - *redraw all objects with `ICon global` and `ICon global force update` checked*

 - Alignment
   - Change Row Space